frida/frida-website/_i18n/en/_docs/javascript-api.md

 ### ApiResolver

-+   `new ApiResolver(type)`: create a new resolver of the given `type`, allowing you to quickly find functions by name, with globs permitted.
++   `new ApiResolver(type)`: create a new resolver of the given `type`, allowing you to quickly find APIs by name, with globs permitted.
 Precisely which resolvers are available depends on the current platform and runtimes loaded in the current process.
 As of the time of writing, the available resolvers
     are:

-    -   `module`: Resolves exported and imported functions of shared libraries currently loaded.
+    -   `module`: Resolves module exports, imports, and sections.
                   Always available.
+    -   `swift`: Resolves Swift functions.
+                 Available in processes that have a Swift runtime loaded.
+Use `Swift.available` to check at runtime, or wrap your `new ApiResolver('swift')` call in a *try-catch*.
-    -   `objc`: Resolves Objective-C methods of classes currently loaded.
+    -   `objc`: Resolves Objective-C methods.
                 Available on macOS and iOS in processes that have the Objective-C runtime loaded.
-Use [`ObjC.available`](#objc-available) to check at runtime, or wrap your `new ApiResolver('objc')` call in a *try-catch*.
+Use [`ObjC.available`](#objc-available) to check
+                at runtime, or wrap your `new ApiResolver('objc')` call in a *try-catch*.

     The resolver will load the minimum amount of data required on creation, and lazy-load the rest depending on the queries it receives.
 It is thus